InstituteforDiseaseModeling/pathways-segmentation-public/README.md

-# Pathways Segmentation overview
+# Pathways Segmentation repo

-The pathways-segmentation repo contains the workflow for conducting a Pathways Segmentation analysis in R. The Pathways Segmentation methodology is a population grouping framework used for understanding social, cultural, economic, and environmental vulnerability to improve women's health and well-being.
+The pathways-segmentation repo contains the workflow for conducting a Pathways Segmentation analysis in R. The Pathways Segmentation methodology is a population grouping analysis framework used for understanding social, cultural, economic, and environmental vulnerability to improve women's health and well-being.

-This analysis is intended for researchers familiar with R and requires custom variable coding for each analysis.
+This analysis is intended for researche scientists familiar with R and requires custom variable coding for each analysis.

+The workflow is designed to use survey datasets from the Demographic and Health Surveys (DHS) program, however any survey dataset will work with adjustments to the 2_data_cleaning.R script and associated functions.

 # Table of contents